mdbodman/sec-financial-data-tool/README.md

 2. **Select Data Frequency**: Choose Annual or Quarterly
 3. **Choose Historical Period**: Select 1-5 years using the slider
 4. **Select Output Format**: Check Excel, CSV, or both
-5. **Click "Retrieve Data"**: Wait for the app to fetch SEC filings
+5. **Click "Retrieve Data"**: Wait for the app to download SEC datasets and extract data (1-2 minutes for first download)
 6. **Preview Results**: Review the data in the tabs
 7. **Download**: Click download buttons to save files to your device